dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ```

 ### Functions
-The arguments of a function call are notated within round brackets.
+The arguments of a function call are notated within parentheses.
 A function call can be both be a global function, or an object function.
 Some examples:
 ```javascript